bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 # Scripting Tutorial Halftone Filter

 This tutorial describes the implementation of a "halftone" filter as a Lua script for OBS.
 Such a filter appears in the list of filters and can be added as part of a filter chain to any video source.
-As effect, the filter mimics the [halftone technique](https://en.wikipedia.org/wiki/Halftone), used for printing with a reduced set on ink colors arranged in patterns.
+As effect, the filter mimics the [halftone technique](https://en.wikipedia.org/wiki/Halftone), used for printing with a reduced set of ink colors arranged in patterns.
 It is based on [dithering](https://en.wikipedia.org/wiki/Dither) with a carefully designed texture.

+## First part - 4 Shades of Grey

+The tutorial is divided into two parts.
+In this first part, we create a minimal script that implements a simple rendering effect.
+Such a script with its effect file can be easily re-used as starting point for new projects.

 ### Script creation

-As described in the [Source Shake tutorial](https://github.com/obsproject/obs-studio/wiki/Scripting-Tutorial-Source-Shake), create a script file named `filter-halftone.lua` with this content:
+Similarly to the [Source Shake tutorial](https://github.com/obsproject/obs-studio/wiki/Scripting-Tutorial-Source-Shake), create a script file named `filter-halftone.lua` with this content:

 ``` Lua
 obs = obslua